dkkinyua/EarthquakeMonitoringPipeline/README.md

 max_binlog_size   = 100M
 expire_logs_days = 7
 ```
-### MySQL Debezium CDC Connector Configuration
+### 4. MySQL Debezium CDC Connector Configuration

 Below are some settings, instructions and snapshots on how to set your MySQL Debezium Connector to connect our MySQL database to a Kafka topic.

 - a.
 Head over to Confluent Cloud, sign up for an account / sign in to your existing account.
-- Create a new environment, cluster and go to **Connectors** on your left hand side.
+- b.
+Create a new environment, cluster and go to **Connectors** on your left hand side.
 Search for **MySQLCDCConnectorv2 for Debezium** and start connector setup.

 > NOTE: Please set your output value to `JSON_SR` format because our Postgres Sink connector only allows Avro, `JSON_SR` and Protobuf input formats. `JSON_SR` is JSON Schema Registry format.

-### Postgres Sink Connector Configuration
+### 5. Postgres Sink Connector Configuration

 - a.
 Go to **Connectors** and search for **Postgres Sink** connector and start connector setup.